datopian/ckanext-blob-storage/README.md

 The design is pluggable so one can use all the major storage backends as well as local, cloud based (e.g. S3, Azure Blobs, GCP, etc.) or any other storage.
 In addition, the service allows clients (typically browsers) to upload and download files directly to storage without passing them through CKAN, which can greatly improve file access efficiency.

-Authentication and authorization to the external storage management service is done via JWT tokens provided by [`ckanext-authz-service`](https://github.com/datopian/ckanext-authz-service).
+Authentication and authorization to the blob storage management service is done via JWT tokens provided by [`ckanext-authz-service`](https://github.com/datopian/ckanext-authz-service).

-Internally, the external storage management service is in fact a Git LFS server implementation, which means access via 3rd party Git based tools is also potentially possible.
+Internally, the blob storage management service is in fact a Git LFS server implementation, which means access via 3rd party Git based tools is also potentially possible.